 The most prestigious roles are Head Boy and Head Girl and Deputy Head Boy and Deputy Head Girl.
 They have a vital role in ensuring the student voice is heard by the Senior Leadership Team.
 They are expected to be role models for all other students and have to be proficient in public speaking to a variety of audiences.

 In addition to House Leadership opportunities and Head Girl and Head Boy roles, students also have the opportunity to become a Prefect.
 There are 5 key prefect opportunities that we offer our Sixth Form students.
-These are ECA, Mentoring, Transition, Communications and Wellbeing.
+These are Careers, Events, Mentoring, Media & Communications and Wellbeing.
 Students usually apply for one of these positions and if successful they will receive leadership training from an external provider to help them in their role.

-A typical Sixth Form student will study either four subjects at AS level, or three subjects and an Extended Project Qualification in Year 12, although some students opt to replace two of these subjects with a single BTEC option, which is equivalent to two A levels.
-This equates to 24 taught lessons per week (6 lessons per subject).
+A typical Sixth Form student will select 3 subjects.
+This will be either three separate A level subjects or one BTEC (equivalent to 2 A levels) and an A level subject.
+Students can then decide whether to select an optional academic enrichment programme, such as an EPQ to supplement their three subjects.
+This equates to 18 taught lessons per week (6 lessons per subject).
 Muslim students and students holding Arabic passports will also be required to study Islamic Education and Arabic A respectively.
 Students will then have a number of non-contact or free periods, other than those just mentioned.
 Generally, students will have a proportion of those free periods in a supervised classroom where they are encouraged to use the time productively on private study.

 Student Leaders 2019/2020

 - Basel Manna, Head Boy

 - Emily Jones, Head Girl

 - Khush Lakhani, Deputy Head Boy